zcoriarty/Loan-Default-Prediction/README.md

 3. Dropped unnecessary features.
 4. Used numpy's log() and sqrt() to fix the skewed numerical data.
 5. Created a correletion heatmap using spearman coefficients to detect redundancy.
-6. Used ADASYNC to fix the 97:3 target ratio with synthetic data.
+6. Used ADASYN to fix the 97:3 target ratio with synthetic data.
 7. Checked the new distributions.
 8. Collected data for five different models and chose the best.
 ## Fixing skewed features